BilodeauGroup/PepFoundry/README.md

 ## Installation Guide

-To create the environment with all required packages, simply download the file: **`setup_PepFoundry.sh`** and run the following script in your terminal:
+To create the environment with all required packages, simply download the file: **`setup_pepfoundry.sh`** and run the following script in your terminal:

 ```sh
 bash setup_pepfoundry.shp_env.sh